JaredJomar/Projects/TampermonkeyProjects/Twitch/readme.md

 # Twitch Enhancements

-This user script enhances your Twitch and Amazon Gaming experience by automatically claiming channel points, enabling theater mode, claiming prime rewards on [https://gaming.amazon.com/](https://gaming.amazon.com/), add a Redeem On GOG button https://gaming.amazon.com/home next to the Claim Code and a Redeem On Legacy Games Button next to the Copy Code.
+This user script enhances your Twitch and Amazon Gaming experience by providing multiple automated features for claiming rewards and managing your viewing experience.

 ## Installation

 1. Make sure you have a user script manager installed in your browser, such as Tampermonkey.